Madison station (NJ Transit): History

-Construction and opening (1835–1838)
+19th century

-The line that currently runs through Madison began in 1835 with the charter of the Morris and Essex Railroad, being approved by the New Jersey State Legislature on January 29.
-As part of an agreement during the surveying process to get land to run through the borough of Madison, the Morris and Essex would be required to stop all trains within the municipality.
-The agreement was signed off in January 1836 by the local Presbyterian Church on a hill near the future site of Kings Road.
-The service would run from Newark to nearby Morristown.
-Madison was one of only three regular stops, with Orange and Millburn.
-The first passenger train to run through Madison came on September 17, 1837, run by horses.
+The rail line that currently runs through Madison, New Jersey was founded in 1835 with the Morris and Essex Railroad charter, which was approved by the New Jersey State Legislature on January 29.
+As part of an agreement during the surveying process, the Morris and Essex was required to stop all trains in Madison.
+The agreement was finalized in January 1836 by the local Presbyterian Church on a hill near present-day Kings Road.
+The service ran from Newark to nearby Morristown, and Madison was one of only three regular stops along with the stops at Orange station and Millburn station.
+On September 17, 1837, the first passenger train began at the station. run by horses.
 The two horse-drawn rail car would serve 30 people for several months, soon replaced by a locomotive known as the "Orange", built by Seth Boyden.

-The first station structure at Madison was a local shack that was used for railroad services near a turntable.
-However, despite a standing station in Madison, passengers were allowed to use a white handkerchief to flag down the train for a stop.
-The station would also serve as the temporary terminus of the Morris and Essex, as the line was not complete into Morristown on January 1, 1838.
+Madison station was initially a local shack that was used for railroad services near a turntable.
+Despite having a standing station in Madison, passengers were allowed to use a white handkerchief to flag down the train for a stop.
+The station also served as the temporary terminus of the Morris and Essex, since the line to Morristown was not completed until January 1, 1838.